TypeStrong/ts-node/README.md

 ```

 **Tip:** If you _must_ use `files`, `include`, or `exclude`, enable `--files` flags or set `TS_NODE_FILES=true`.

-## Help!
-I'm getting syntax errors in `ts-node`, but not in `tsc`!

-This is probably because the `compilerOptions.target` in your `tsconfig.json` is a higher version of ECMAScript than your current version of Node supports.

-For example, if you're using the `?.` optional chaining operator, and you have `"target": "esnext"` or `"target": "es2020"`, the `?.` won't get transpiled at all,
-so if you're using Node 12, you'll get a syntax error because it doesn't natively support `?.`.
-If you lower `"target"` to `"es2019"`, it will transpile the `?.`
-into a form that can run on Node 12.

-To determine which target to use, see https://github.com/microsoft/TypeScript/wiki/Node-Target-Mapping.

 ## Watching and Restarting